Oaxaca en la historia y en el mito: Porfirio Díaz, the politician

 Following his military success, Díaz sought political power.
 After 1867, with Juárez back as president, Díaz went on the attack because the constitution permitted only one term as president.
 In 1870 Díaz ran against Juárez and lost.
 He challenged that the election was rigged and eventually encouraged rebellions against Juárez, which failed.
 Through a series of rebellions, after Juárez died and his successor Ledo had served, Díaz became president in 1877.

 Industrial expansion

-At the top the image below we see images relating to industrial expansion that occurred in Mexico during the dictatorship of Porfirio Díaz.
+At the top the image below we see references to industrial expansion that occurred in Mexico during the dictatorship of Porfirio Díaz.
 Electricity towers, oil refinery, shipping.
-Below it is a space devoted to the reaction to the industrialization and the poverty of the masses.
+Below is a space devoted to the reaction to the industrialization and the poverty of the masses.
 And on the left we see images of post-revolutionary leaders.